April 13, 2014

 The short answers?

-When you hear a polite, but firm ‘no,’ you have a Known Entity.
-Hearing a wishy washy ‘yes’ that never materializes is like living in limbo.
+When you hear a polite, but firm no, then you are working with a Known Entity.
+Hearing a wishy washy yes that never materializes is like living in limbo.
 Your plans will remain on hold or in stasis because your resources are nebulous.

 Learn to release the weak yes-es.
 It will make room in your life for the right collaborator.